hotwingsfromtroy/AIR_Asgn1_SearchEngine/README.md

 Of course, all of this is useless if it turns out that a plain dictionary(without implementing btree) works out better.
 Don't know if there are optimizations to take care of cases with large number keys.
+Python dictionary is implemented using hash tables.
+Unless our btree functions are really inefficient, it should work out better that hash table method for large data sets.
+We can either stick to btree and say we're keeing scalbility in mind or just work with the hash table one.